instructure/tf_versioned_lambda/README.md

 # tf_versioned_lambda

-A terraform module that builds and deploys NodeJS lambda functions
+A few terraform module that build and deploy lambda functions in a few languages

+## Supported Languages
+- nodejs
+- scala

 ## Requirements
 - Docker (for building the lambda function)